CANADIAN CARIBOU IN TROUBLE; BLAME THE WOLVES?

 Possibly the most destructive, is the human caused habitat destruction.
 With forestry and development destroying the caribous forested safe havens, they become sitting ducks for predators in the open clear cuts.
 With hydro dams and mines in the way of their migratory routes, caribou are forced to walk further and further to avoid human activity.

 A factor that is not new to the last century is wolf predation.
 For thousands of years, wolves have followed and hunted the great migrations of the barren ground caribou.
 Could it be that the wolves are to blame for the near extinction drop since the 1980s?
 It is highly unlikely.
 If they are contributing to the declining caribou population, it is because of the destruction of the caribous main defence against predators, the forest.
+It has been shown that wolf populations are directly proportional to caribou populations.
+They depend on each other.

 Research shows that wolf culls can delay the inevitable, but if nothing is done to support the regrowth of their habitat, nothing will change.
 This is a tape fix to a wound that requires stitches.